Lois Udo (Nwakanma) Sakorafas MD

 Summary

-- Dr. Lois (Nwakanma) Sakorafas, MD is a general surgeon in New Brunswick, New Jersey.
-She is currently licensed to practice medicine in New Jersey, North Dakota, and Indiana.
-She is affiliated with HCA Florida Fort Walton-Destin Hospital.
+- Dr. Lois (Nwakanma) Sakorafas, MD is a general surgeon in Janesville, Wisconsin.
+She is currently licensed to practice medicine in Wisconsin, Illinois, and North Dakota.

 Education & Training